Alexisbol/ada-template-website/Lucas.md

 ## Comparability Methods

-We based our approach of comparability on the features of the dataset, and composite features based on the former.

-__maybe put here graphs of the composite__
+A first comment goes towards the sectors of the companies.
+To achieve the relevant analysis that we had in mind, we chose to only consider pairs of companies lying within the same sector.
+This way the results cannot be biased by between-sectors difference in behaviors.
+We based the rest of our approach of comparability on the features of the companies

 A first obstacle in the definition of a comparabilty measure lies in the volatility of these features along a time period.
 The solution adopted was therefore to think of a local measure of how similar two companies are on a given small time period.
 This approach fit our case as we aim to study the impact of localized fed rate events, hence the evolution of the before and after the event for two companies.
 The idea is then to define a small time window on which we can compare the values of a given feature for both companies.